DocksonWedge/JobsWrapper/README.md

   * Maven
 * Test Framework
   * Kotlin-test + JUnit5
-  * RESTAssured or just use ktor + assertJ?
+  * use restassured for endpoint tests
+  * assertJ wanted for unit tests??
   * Spek for BDD

 To Add: